Near Tallassee in Elmore County, Alabama — The American South (East South Central)

 Erected 2011 by Alabama Historical Association.

 Location.
-32° 28.587′ N, 85° 53.435′ W. Marker is near Tallassee, Alabama, in Elmore County.
-Marker is at the intersection of Tukabatchee Road (State Highway 229) and Taylor Road, on the right when traveling south on Tukabatchee Road.
-Touch for map.
+32° Touch for map.
 Marker is at or near this postal address: 4488 Hwy 229 South, Tallassee AL 36078, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other Tukabahchi (approx. 3.9 miles away); Tallassee Vietnam War Memorial (approx. 4 miles away); History of Tallassee (approx. 4 miles away); Tallassee Armory (approx. 4.1 miles away); Brigadier General Birkett Davenport Fry, CSA / Tallassee Confederate Officers Quarters (approx. 4.2 miles away); Franklin's Educational Legacy (approx. 5 miles away); Shorter, Alabama (approx. 6 miles away); George Stiggins (approx. 6 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Tukabahchi (approx. 3.9 miles away); Tallassee Vietnam War Memorial (approx. 4 miles away); History of Tallassee (approx. 4 miles away); Tallassee Armory (approx. 4.1 miles away); The First United Methodist Church of Tallassee (approx. 4.2 miles away); Brigadier General Birkett Davenport Fry, CSA / Tallassee Confederate Officers Quarters (approx. 4.2 miles away); Franklin's Educational Legacy (approx. 5 miles away); Shorter, Alabama (approx. 6 miles away).
 Touch for a list and map of all markers in Tallassee.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 10, 2016, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 318 times since then and 68 times this year.
+This page was last revised on February 9, 2020.
+It was originally submitted on March 10, 2016, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 660 times since then and 122 times this year.
 Photos: 1, 2, 3, 4. submitted on March 10, 2016, by Lee Hattabaugh of Capshaw, Alabama. • Bernard Fisher was the editor who published this page.